-- i.
-Go to the Submissions page to claim a task at the final edit/approve step. - ii.
-Import/edit metadata into the item record. - iii.
-Verify that the information is correct. - iv.
-Approve the item for archiving.
-If the item is possibly a duplicate it will move to the manual check for duplicates step. - v.
-Check to see if the item is marked as a possible duplicate.
+- Go to the Submissions page to claim a task at the final edit/approve step. - Import/edit metadata into the item record (note: this step is optional) - Verify that the information is correct. - Approve the item for archiving.
+If the item is possibly a duplicate it will move to the manual check for duplicates step. - Check to see if the item is marked as a possible duplicate.